 Hootsuite makes using Twitter for marketing simple.
 It was our first choice, not only because we’ve been using it for so long, but because the Hootsuite dashboard is tough to beat (call us superficial, but we’re suckers for a pretty interface).
 If it was clear that the cost of adding an additional team member to all accounts was going to be under the ceiling we had set at $150/month, we’d have looked no further.

 Customer Service: Hootsuite does not take customer service calls, at all – not even if your account is on fire.
 In order to get in contact with Hootsuite, you have to complete a Help Desk request.
 When I did this originally, someone responded within four hours.
-They informed me that it would cost $15/month to add a team member and that it didn’t matter how many accounts we were managing, it would stay the same.
+Not too shabby.

 We love that TweetDeck allows you to schedule, monitor keywords and manage multiple Twitter accounts with multiple team members.
 For a long time, they didn’t allow tweet scheduling, which is why we never looked into it before, but now they do and at first glance they seemed to have everything we needed.